 The Tankah-Soliman border is the calmest stretch north of Tulum proper.
 No beach club thump, no late-night generator whine, and the bay itself is shallow and swimmable rather than surf-pounded.
 If the beach-road scene sounds exhausting on paper, this is the reply.

 Pets are welcome, up to three per room, which is almost unheard of in Tulum hotels.
 TripAdvisor reviews are few but strong, and the property shows as scarce on OTAs through most of the high season.
-Rates land in the $301 to $467 range.
+Rates land in the upper-mid band for the bay.

 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.